 The Company provides clearing services for clients where the Company acts as a clearing member with respect to certain derivative exchanges and clearing houses.
 The Company does not reflect the clients' derivative contracts on its Consolidated Statement of Financial Condition.
-For further information on the Company's clearing services, see Note 15.
+Refer to Note 16 for further information on the Company's clearing services.